trynova/nova/nova_vm/src/heap/README.md

    always take an extra pointer indirection, or all objects carry inline properties even if they're not used.
-This is may be somewhat offset by key checks requiring object shape access by pointer anyhow and the two reads are not 100% dependent on one another (conditional on the number of elements).
+This is may be somewhat offset by key checks requiring object shape access by pointer anyhow and the two reads are not 100% dependent of one another (conditional on the number of elements).
 1. Heap vectors need reallocation when growing.
 This may prove to be such a performance demerit that it requires changing from heap vectors into vectors of heap chunks, trading reallocation need for worse cache locality.